Rukhsana Noor

-Rukhsana Noor (1959 – 12 January 2017) was a Pakistani journalist, poet and script-writer.
+Rukhsana Noor (1959 – 12 January 2017) was a Pakistani journalist, poet and scriptwriter.

-She completed her master in Mass Communications from the University of the Punjab where she later joined as a teacher.
+She completed her master's in Mass Communications from the University of the Punjab where she later joined as a teacher.

 She was married to film director Syed Noor.
 They had three daughters and a son.
 Rukhsana, who had been suffering from cancer for several years, died in Lahore in January 2017.

 Works

 She was known for the following notable works: